-This first smoothie combines spinach, hemp seeds, and orange juice.
+This first breakfast smoothie recipe for people who don't like to eat breakfast combines spinach, hemp seeds, and orange juice.
 Between the spinach and hemp seeds, they provide plant-based protein and iron, which is great for vegetarians and vegans.

 However, humans don’t absorb iron well from plant sources, but vitamin C helps.
 One cup of OJ provides the daily recommended needs of vitamin C, as well as one third of the daily calcium recommendation (if fortified) and 2 grams of protein.

 Other fruits I would consider adding to this combo are: